 Hello, and thank you for visiting my page.
 I am a lifelong gamer and have been playing video games since I was a child.
 I own every major Nintendo system from the NES to the Switch.
 The purpose of this page is to share my opinions on video games, and I write my reviews with the hope of helping you make informed decisions on video games.
 I focus on newer games, but I also delve into older games every now and then.
 Please feel free to read, share what you think in the comments, and enjoy!
 And check out my YouTube channel for video reviews, let’s plays, discussions, and more!

-What are your thoughts on Dragon Quest VIII?
-What do you think of the Dragon Quest series, and which games are your favorite?
-What are your favorite RPGs on the Nintendo 3DS?
+What are your thoughts of ARMS?
+Who are your favorite and least favorite characters?
+What are your favorite fighting games on the Nintendo Switch so far?
 Please share any thoughts you have in the comments section below!
-Thanks for reading!
+Thank you for reading and watching!

 So without further ado, let’s round ‘em up!

 Our YouTube channel is continuing to grow, and we owe it all to our wonderful subscribers and viewers.
 Thank you so much to all that helped us reach our milestone of 100 subscriptions!
 It means the world to us that you would watch, subscribe, like, comment, and share our content!